roadster-rs/roadster/book/src/features/database/index.md

 ### Automatically

-Roadster can automatically run your SeaORM migrations when your app is starting.
+Roadster can automatically run your migrations when your app is starting.
 This behavior is configured by the [ `database.auto-migrate`](https://docs.rs/roadster/latest/roadster/config/database/struct.Database.html#structfield.auto_migrate) config field.